Trifles are something that most people enjoy. Whether it’s vegan or not, it’s the perfect dessert to share on special occasions.

 - Layer the sponge, custard and fruit however you like!

-If you want to soak the sponge in a syrup to make it a little more moist, just bring to the boil some water, coconut sugar and vanilla extract.
+If you want to soak the sponge in syrup to make it a little moister, bring to the boil some water, coconut sugar and vanilla extract.
 Pour over the sponge and let it cool.